cliffparnitzky/BirthdayLister/README.md

 The "birthdayListerModifyBirthdayChildren" hook is triggered for modifying the list of birthday children.
 So custom sorting is possible or removing of birthday children.
 It passes `$arrBirthdayChildren` (the array of birthday children), `$modulConfig` (the modul configuration to get user definings).
-It an array of birthday children as return value.
+It expects an array of birthday children as return value.

 ```
 // config.php